CygnusNetworks/pyocfagent/README.md

 Usage
 =====

 See provided example.py for a detailed example.
+For testing purposes you can set testmode=True on constructor.
+This relaxes environment checking for mandatory environment variables.
+Only OCF_RESKEY_variable= and OCF_RESOURCE_INSTANCE must be present in the enviroment variables.
+Use this on development for testing actions without a running pacemaker/corosync framework.

 Short example: